The Cemetery and Chapel on Bridgnorth Road are owned and maintained by Much Wenlock Town Council.

 ALL applications with headstones, inscriptions, materials and colours must have the signed approved from the Town Clerk, prior to installation.
 Any additional changes or alterations to inscriptions also require the signed approval from the Town Clerk.

 Before installations of monuments, gravestones, tablets and inscriptions the plot owner must complete a Memorial Application Form and produce the Deed of Grant along with identification.
 A NAMM approved fixing method is required for all memorials.
-The Town Council is responsible for memorial safety and security and therefore all masons who carry out work in the cemetery are required to produce a Fixer License, which are obtained annually from NAMM.
-The Town Council reserves the right to remove any hazardous headstones.
-If you would like to place a commemorate seat on Town Council Land, you will need permission from the Town council, please apply in writing to the Town Clerk.
+The Town Council is responsible for memorial safety and security and therefore all masons who carry out work in the cemetery are required to produce a Fixer License, which can be obtained annually from NAMM.
+Please note that curbstones are no longer permitted in section E and F of the Much Wenlock Cemetery.
+The Town Council reserves the right to remove any hazardous headstones or any headstone that have been installed or inscribed without prior permission.
+If you would like to place a commemorate seat on Town Council Land, you will need permission from the Town Council.
+Please apply in writing to the Town Clerk.

 Please note that in pursuance of the Local Authorities Cemeteries Order 1977 the following applies: